Team-Legacy-Foundation/legacy_foundation/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Acknowledgement
+## Acknowledgement from Original Authors
 Thank you Mary Dehne and Legacy Children's foundation for this opportunity to create a custom application.
 Thank you Emerging Digital Academy for equipping us with the knowledge to make this application a reality.

-## Support

-If you have suggestions or issues, please email us at: khagler.kh@gmail.com